Brownie Lake Park

 Winter Recreation

-In winter, the park transforms for cold-weather activities.
-The Chain of Lakes Ski Trail extends across the lake and up its western side, connecting to the Theodore Wirth Park trails.
+When snow blankets the landscape, Brownie Lake transforms.
+The Chain of Lakes Ski Trail crosses the frozen lake and climbs its western edge, creating a gateway to the broader Theodore Wirth Park trail system.

-These winter trails are maintained through a partnership between the Minneapolis Park and Recreation Board and the Loppet Foundation.
+These winter trails don't maintain themselves - they're kept in great condition thanks to a partnership between the Minneapolis Park and Recreation Board and the Loppet Foundation.

 All Features & Facilities